LilianaSepulveda/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-su -l [betty] switches the current user to the user betty
+su betty switches the current user to the user betty